themathgeek13/asst0/README.md

 ## Program 3: Parallel Fractal Generation Using ISPC (15 points) ##

 Now that you're comfortable with SIMD execution, we'll return to parallel Mandelbrot fractal generation (like in program 1).
-Like Program 1, Program 3 computes a mandelbrot fractal image, but it achieves even greater speedups by utilizing both the CPUs 8 cores and the SIMD execution units within each core.
+Like Program 1, Program 3 computes a mandelbrot fractal image, but it achieves even greater speedups by utilizing both the CPU's four cores and the SIMD execution units within each core.

 In Program 1, you parallelized image generation by creating one thread for each processing core in the system.
-Then, you assigned parts of the computation to each of these concurrently executing threads.[^4] Instead of specifying a specific mapping of computations to concurrently executing threads, Program 3 uses ISPC language constructs to describe
+Then, you assigned parts of the computation to each of these concurrently executing threads.
+(Since pthreads were one-to-one with processing cores in Program 1, you effectively assigned work explicitly to cores.)
+Instead of specifying a specific mapping of computations to concurrently executing threads, Program 3 uses ISPC language constructs to describe *independent computations*.
-*independent computations*.
 These computations may be executed in parallel without violating program correctness (and indeed they will!).
 In the case of the Mandelbrot image, computing the value of each pixel is an independent computation.
-With this information, the ISPC compiler and runtime system take on the responsibility of generating a program that utilizes the CPUs collection of parallel execution resources as efficiently as possible.
+With this information, the ISPC compiler and runtime system take on the responsibility of generating a program that utilizes the CPU's collection of parallel execution resources as efficiently as possible.

-[^4]: Since pthreads were one-to-one with processing cores in Program 1, you effectively assigned work explicitly to cores.

 You will make a simple fix to Program 3 which is written in a combination of C++ and ISPC (the error causes a performance problem, not a correctness one).